 The Benefits Of Rhythm To Students Working On A Biodynamic Holding

-We also must adopt rhythm into our daily practices in the garden.
-For example, digging becomes less strenuous when we incorporate a more rhythmic continuous motion with the spade.
+I have also found that rhythm needs to be understood and utilised by our body when carrying out tasks.
+For example, digging over a bed becomes less strenuous when we incorporate a more rhythmic continuous motion with the space, unitizing momentum.

 (1.4) We need rhythm and routine in our lives, otherwise, we will exert a lot of energy adapting to new circumstances.
 Simply waking up at the same time every morning, is one way of regulating our biology.

 “Almost each and every one of our cells contains one of these clocks, and each is programmed to turn on or off thousands of genes at different times of the day or night….
 When these daily rhythms are disturbed for as little as a day or two, our clocks cannot send out the right messages to these genes, and our body and mind will not function as well as we need.”